 What is hoarding disorder?

-Many people collect things as a hobby or for sentimental reasons — from stamps to their kids' teeth.
-However, some people's compulsion to collect and keep things can have a negative impact on their everyday life.
+Many people collect things as a hobby or for sentimental reasons — from stamps to their kids' teeth, but for people with hoarding disorder they accumulate possessions because it is distressing for them to discard them.

 Complications of hoarding disorder

 Often, people who hoard have difficulty moving around their home because of the number of things they have accumulated.
 The person may even no longer be able to maintain or clean their home.

 The person may not be able to sleep in their bed, because it is covered in possessions, or access the toilet or washing facilities because of accumulated items.

 Hoarding can lead to safety risks for the occupants of the home, such as falling and trip hazards and fire risk.
 In addition, infestations by rodents or insects can create a health hazard.

 Hoarding disorder can lead to squalor — which is living in an unsanitary environment.

 Who gets hoarding disorder?